 The appeal must explain why the student failed to make satisfactory academic progress and what has changed in the situation that will allow the student to demonstrate progress at the next evaluation.
 Student’s must complete and submit a Satisfactory Academic Progress Appeal Form to the Financial Aid Office.
 Students will be notified of an appeal decision via their UH email.
 Please contact your home campus Financial Aid Office for any deadlines.

 A student’s appeal will not be considered if they are unable to meet the minimum cumulative academic standards (2.00 cumulative GPA and 67% cumulative completion rate) by the end of their financial aid timeframe.

-If an appeal is approved, the student is placed on Financial Aid Probation and given academic requirements to complete per semester until they meet the overall Satisfactory Academic Progress requirements.
+If an appeal is approved, the student is placed on Financial Aid Probation for one term and given academic requirements to complete each semester until they meet the overall Satisfactory Academic Progress requirements.
 The academic conditions will be monitored after every payment period.
 Students who do not meet the academic conditions will be suspended and ineligible for financial aid.
 Students are notified of their suspension status via their UH email.